Thursday's Scottish Gossip

 Fenerbahce are set to battle Celtic for the signature of Vinicius Souza after the Turkish club submitted a £4.3m offer, but Belgian second-tier side Lommel reportedly want nearly double that for the 23-year-old midfielder.
 (Yeni Safak)

-Dundee United sporting director Tony Asghar is "very confident" that Hearts will have to pay compensation for defender Lewis Neilson, who left Tannadice this summer to sign a three-year deal deal at Tynecastle, with the issue set to go to an SPFL tribunal.
+Dundee United sporting director Tony Asghar is "very confident" that Hearts will have to pay compensation for 19-year-old defender Lewis Neilson, who left Tannadice this summer to sign a three-year deal deal at Tynecastle, with the issue set to go to an SPFL tribunal.
 (Scotsman)

 Aberdeen's pursuit of 22-year-old North Macedonia striker Bojan Miovski, whose present club, MTK Budapest, were relegated from Hungarian top flight, has hit a hurdle.
 (Press & Journal)